Rudy de Leon: Government career

 De Leon began his career in the federal government in 1975, and held various positions for 25 years until 2001.
 He had staff positions in the Senate and House of Representatives.
 From 1985 through 1993, he served on the Committee on Armed Services as a member of the professional staff and director.
+In 1987–1988, he attended MIT Seminar XXI.
 In 1986, he participated in the debate and passage of the 1986 Goldwater-Nichols Act, which made fundamental changes in military organization and operations.
 He was a top aide to Les Aspin in 1993.
 He was nominated by then-president Bill Clinton, and confirmed by the Senate, for the positions of undersecretary of the Air Force from 1994 to 1997, and undersecretary of defense for personnel and readiness from 1997 to 2000.
 He worked with civilian Pentagon officials on matters such as ending discrimination within the military, decisions about awarding Medals of Honor to military service personnel, as well as preventing biological terrorism by inoculations against anthrax.
 As Deputy Defense Secretary, he had authority over matters such as decisions by the Air Force regarding military spy planes.
 According to a website from the Center for American Progress, he received the Defense Civilian Distinguished Service Award in 1994, 1995, and 2001, and received the National Intelligence Distinguished Service Medal in 2001, and was recognized by the National League of POW-MIA Families in 1999 and by the National Military Families Association in 2000.